stonemax/acme2/docs/README.md

 ];
 ```

-With the aboved `$challenge` info, you shuoud add a TXT record for domain `www.example.com`, the recoed name should be "_acme-challenge.www.example.com", the record value should be "xQwerUEsL8UVc6tIahwIVY4e8N5MAf1xhyY20AELurk".
+With the aboved `$challenge` info, you shuoud add a TXT record for domain `www.example.com`, the record name should be "_acme-challenge.www.example.com", the record value should be "xQwerUEsL8UVc6tIahwIVY4e8N5MAf1xhyY20AELurk".
 It's worth noting that you should set TTL as short as possible to let the record take effect as soon as possible.

 #### 5.3.
 Wildcard domain verification
 This tool supports generating certificates for wildcard domains.
 A wildcard domain, like `*.www.example.com`, will be verified as `www.example.com`, this means the DNS record name should be `_acme-challenge.www.example.com`.
-Here is a simple summary for dns-01 challenges about domain and record name.
+Here is a simple summary for dns-01 challenges about domain and DNS record.

 |       Domain       |         DNS record name          | Type | TTL |       DNS record value(just examples)       |
 | ------------------ | -------------------------------- | ---- | --- | ------------------------------------------- |